beyond-sharepoint/sp-lookout/README.md

 SP Lookout!
 ---

-Interactive workspace to monitor and interact with SharePoint.
+Interactive administration tool to monitor and interact with SharePoint.

 1. Clone this repo
 2. Install Dependencies (npm install)